• Skip to main content

 While the Distillery District is not right downtown, it’s not hard to get to by public transportation.

 I usually take the King Street streetcar east from downtown to Parliament, then walk south to Mill Street.
-Or it’s a twenty minute walk along the Esplanade from Union Station.
+Or it’s a twenty minute walk east along the Esplanade from Union Station.

 Not all of the top things to do in Toronto in winter take place outside.
 In a sub zero city like ours, hot chocolate has been elevated to an art, and there are some great places to try it.